KSU-SDML/Method-Naming-Standards-Artifact/README.md

 This artifact includes two files.

-1. A pdf file containing the method naming standards survey questions we used in qualtrics for surveying professional developers.
-The file containes the likert scale questions and source code examples used in the survey.
+1. A pdf file containing the method naming standards survey questions we used in Qualtrics for surveying professional developers.
+The file contains the Likert scale questions and source code examples used in the survey.
-2. A CSV file containing professional developers responses to the likert scale questions and their feedback about each method naming standard, as well as their answers to the demographic questions.
+2. A CSV file containing professional developers responses to the Likert scale questions and their feedback about each method naming standard, as well as their answers to the demographic questions.
 3. A copy of the accepted paper (preprint)